Board of Directors - 2019 Nominees for Election

 Started my own USA Swim Team in 2014 in rural underserved area in Iowa.
 USA swim coach and team owner for 2 years- turned over business to local recreation swim team when they became willing.

 CG Sports Management- Worked with lead agent/owner of company to identify sponsors, book speaking engagements and clinics, and develop future “out of pool” opportunities for agency’s professional athletes (swim division).

 SWIM MOM.
 Daughter swims for Ambush Swimming, Lufkin, TX.

 Other: Played basketball for Bucknell University.
-Worked for the Baltimore Orioles in marketing department upon graduation from college.

 Family: Olivia Bachman (daughter), Eddie Adams (fiancé), 3 dogs (Carson, Rosie, Cricket), Scarlet Macaw (Stella), Cat (Austin), Pig (Doug), 30 cows- they all have names.